jakob-ed/bahir-flink/flink-connector-pinot/README.md

         // Prefix within the local filesystem's temp directory used for storing intermediate files .withTempDirectoryPrefix(String tempDirPrefix)

+        // Number of threads used in the `PinotSinkGlobalCommitter` to commit a batch of segments
+        // Optional - Default is 4
+        .withNumCommitThreads(int numCommitThreads)

         // Builds the PinotSink
         .build()